coopsymbiotic/civithermometer/README.md

 Once enabled, site administrators can define the HTML and CSS to render the thermometer under the path `/civicrm/admin/thermometer`.

+More information about the required HTML and sample CSS & HTML exists in the `docs/` subdirectory.

 Users setting up contribution pages can navigate to a new 'Thermometer' tab and enable the thermometer there.
-Once enabled, they can set goal and stretch goal targets, and tweak some of the language displayed in the thermometer.
+Once enabled, they can set goal and stretch goal targets, and tweak some additional settings for the thermometer.

 ## Known Issues